kurtshuler/homelab-docs/docs/create-ubuntu-vm/OS-terminal-setup.md

 ---
 These instructions are for setting up the terminal for a Linux OS, like Ubuntu, running in a Proxmox VM or LXC.

+{: .note }
-I use additional bash aliases from [Anand's SimpleHomelab](https://github.com/SimpleHomelab/docker-traefik/blob/master/shared/config/bash_aliases){:target="_blank"} when I have a Linux VM or LXC running Docker.
+> I use additional bash aliases from [Anand's SimpleHomelab](https://github.com/SimpleHomelab/docker-traefik/blob/master/shared/config/bash_aliases){:target="_blank"} when I have a Linux VM or LXC running Docker.
 These aliases greatly simplify Docker management and are installed using Anand's excellent [SimpleHomelab Deployarr](https://github.com/SimpleHomelab/deployarr){:target="_blank"} application.

 Do
 {: .label .label-green}